OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.6.5>

-If no explicit id annotation is used, then Member IDs will automatically be assigned sequentially.
+If no explicit id annotation is used, then member IDs will automatically be assigned sequentially.

 .. _xtypes--id-value: